Color term

 A color term (or color name) is a word or phrase that refers to a specific color.
-The color term may refer to human perception of that color (which is affected by visual context) which is usually defined according to the Munsell color system, or to an underlying physical property (such as a specific wavelength of visible light).
+The color term may refer to human perception of that color (which is affected by visual context) which is usually defined according to the Munsell color system, or to an underlying physical property (such as a specific wavelength on the spectrum of visible light).
 There are also numerical systems of color specification, referred to as color spaces.

 An important distinction must be established between color and shape, as these two attributes usually are used in conjunction with one another when describing in language.
 For example, they are labeled as alternative parts of speech terms color term and shape term.

 Psychological conditions for recognition of colors exist, such as those who cannot discern colors in general or those who see colors as sound (a variety of synesthesia).

 Color dimensions

 Typical human color vision is trichromatic, meaning it is based on a three-dimensional color gamut.
 These three dimensions can be defined in different ways, but often the most intuitive definition are the dimensions of the HSL/HSV color space: